 Who are our project partners?

-We partner with the Wild at Tuli Reserve in Botswana.
+We partner with a Tuli Block reserve in Botswana.

 The reserve is owned by Dr Helena Fitchat and Mrs Judi Gounaris, two unique women who share a spirit of adventure and undying passion for the magic of the African Wilderness and its wildlife.

-During your time doing conservation volunteer work in Botswana, you will be based at the Projects Abroad Wild at Tuli reserve, which is close to the border of South Africa.
+During your time doing conservation volunteer work in Botswana, you will be based at our reserve in the Tuli Block, which is close to the border of South Africa.